 - Entering our office is restricted to clients with appointments only, no accompanying visitors unless the person with the appointment needs physical help.

 - Our new location has a much better air filtration system than the old one.
-The hepa filers are changed every two and a half weeks.
+The hepa filers are changed every two and a half weeks, and has been upgraded to circulate more air from outside the building.

 Thank you again, we hope to see you soon!